A Curie-Weiss model of self-organized criticality: Introduction

 Hence the model we consider in this paper is given by the distribution

-These considerations suggest that this model should evolve spontaneously towards a critical state.
+The previous considerations suggest that this model should evolve spontaneously toward a critical state.
 We will prove rigorously that our model indeed exhibits a phenomenon of self-organized criticality.
+However, our model is a toy model which is certainly much less complex than other famous fundamental models of SOC like the sandpile model.

-Our main result states that, if $\r$ has an even density satisfying some integrability condition, then, asymptotically, the sum $S_{n}$ of the random variables behaves as in the typical critical generalized Ising Curie-Weiss model: if $\mu_{4}$ denotes the fourth moment of $\r$, then
+Our main result (Theorem~\ref{theoFluctuations}) states that if $\rho$ has an even density satisfying some integrability condition, then, asymptotically, the sum $S_{n}$ of the random variables behaves as in the typical critical generalized Ising Curie--Weiss model: if $\mu_{4}$ denotes the fourth moment of $\rho$, then

+This fluctuation result shows that our model is a self-organized model exhibiting critical behavior.
+Indeed it has the same behavior as the critical generalized Ising Curie--Weiss model, and by construction, it does not depend on any external parameter.
+In this sense, we can conclude that this is a Curie--Weiss model of self-organized criticality.

 Our result presents an unexpected universal feature.
-For any distribution $\r$, which has an even density satisfying some integrability hypothesis, the fluctuations of $S_{n}$ are of order $n^{3/4}$.
-This is in contrast to the situation in the critical generalized Ising Curie-Weiss model: at the critical point, the fluctuations are of order $n^{1-1/2k}$, where $k$ depends on the distribution $\r$.
-We stress also that our integrability conditions on $\r$ are weaker than those of~\cite{EN}.
-For instance, our result holds for any centered Gaussian measure on $\R$.
+For any distribution~$\rho$, which has an even density satisfying some integrability hypothesis, the fluctuations of $S_{n}$ are of order $n^{3/4}$.
+This is in contrast to the situation in the critical generalized Ising Curie--Weiss model: at the critical point, the fluctuations are of order $n^{1-1/2k}$, where $k$ depends on the distribution $\rho$.
+We stress also that our integrability conditions on $\rho$ are weaker than those of~\cite{EN}.
+For instance, our result holds for any centered Gaussian measure on $\mathbb{R}$.
 The Gaussian case of our model can be handled with the help of an explicit computation~\cite{GORGaussCase}.

 The main new technical ingredient of the proof is the following inequality.
-Let $Z$ be a random variable with distribution $\r$, and let $I$ denote the Cram\'er transform of $(Z,Z^{2})$, given by
+Let $Z$ be a random variable with distribution $\rho$, and let $I$ denote the Cram\'er transform of $(Z,Z^{2})$, given by

-If $\r$ is symmetric and there exists $v>0$ such that $E(\exp(vZ^2))<+\infty$, then
+If $\rho$ is symmetric and there exists $v>0$ such that $E(\exp (vZ^2))<+\infty$, then